 Ellen G. White was one of the early co-founders of the SDA Church.
 She began prophesying at 17 years of age until she died 70 years later, in 1915.
 Adventists believe E.G. White had the "gift of prophecy" and that her many and extensive doctrinal writings were inspired by God.
 Indeed, Mrs. White's voluminous writings (5,000 periodical articles and 40 books) are considered the authority on SDA teachings.
 Additionally, Mrs. White had approximately 2000 visions pertaining to healthy living, end-times and other prophesies, as well as insights into the daily life of Jesus before his ministry began.

 Certainly, the Adventist church has received quite a lot of criticism regarding Ellen White's visions.
 It has even been suggested that White may have had epilepsy, possibly schizophrenia, and that, furthermore, her visions were a result of a "hysterical" personality.
 However, no credible evidence exists to substantiate any of these claims.
-Thus, the Smithsonian article leaves the reader to determine why and how the visions came about.
+Thus, the Smithsonian article leaves the reader to determine for themselves why and how the visions may have come about.

-In any event, it is these seemingly strange trances which have caused reasonable people to speculate if the Seventh Day Adventist church is a cult-like organization.
+In any event, it is these seemingly strange trances which have caused reasonable people to speculate whether the Seventh Day Adventist church is a cult-like organization.

 Adventists are Exceptionally Health Conscious